AP-Lab-Sessions/2023-project-yousmii/README.md

   optional.
 - Please note that the level files are case-sensitive
 - If you want to change the dimensions of the levels, you can change this in "DEFINITIONS.hpp"

+## (**): Game Over Screen

+You can easily change to this screen by pressing "Left Alt + F2" for a loss, and "Left Alt + F3" for a win.
+This was done for presentation purposes. :)